-Synthetic marijuana is a designer drug in which herbs, incense or other leafy supplies are sprayed with lab-synthesized liquid chemical compounds to mimic the effect of tetrahydrocannabinol (THC), the psychoactive ingredient in the naturally grown marijuana plant (cannabis sativa).
+Synthetic marijuana is a designer drug in which herbs, incense or other leafy supplies are sprayed with lab-synthesized liquid chemical compounds to mimic the effect of tetrahydrocannabinol (THC), the psychoactive ingredient in the naturally grown marijuana plant (Cannabis Sativa).
 Synthetic marijuana, also recognized by the name of “Spice” or “K2” very first became obtainable in the U.S. in 2008.
-It was often marketed as an incense in colorful 3 ounce pouches and labeled “not for human consumption”.
+It was often marketed as an incense in colorful 3-ounce pouches and labeled “not for human consumption.”
 Spice or K2 became more and more well-known with higher school students and younger grownups because it was legally obtainable from convenience stores, smoke outlets, and on the web – right up until July 2012 when a national ban was enacted against the sale of synthetic cannabinoids in the U.S.

 How Does Synthetic Marijuana Work?

-Synthetic marijuana is ingested in a related method to cannabis, both smoked alone in a joint or other device, such as a pipe or a bong, or rolled into a joint with tobacco or all-natural marijuana.
+Synthetic marijuana is ingested in a related method to cannabis, both smoked alone in a joint or other devices, such as a pipe or a bong, or rolled into a joint with tobacco or all-natural marijuana.
 Synthetic pot might also be baked into foods, such as brownies, or produced into tea.